 As mentioned previously, inclusive urban governance and citizen services are a key theme under the Smart Cities Mission.
 Many of the cities that applied and received support have not only a sizeable population aspiring for growth and service provision but also poor and vulnerable communities.
 Some of the case study cities presented here have an established history of planning with community engagement as well as pro-poor planning and therefore, familiarity with participatory methods could be expected.
-The narrative in these case studies makes observations on the civic engagement carried out by the urban local bodies in the process of applying and delivering smart city-related projects and sub-projects and the relevance of the selected projects to these populations.
-Empirical observations and notes from visits between 2016 and 2019 have been included alongside publicly available information in the below narratives to appreciate four aspects of the city approach within SCM:
+The narrative in these case studies makes observations on the civic engagement carried out by the urban local bodies in the process of applying and delivering smart city-related projects and sub-projects and notes from visits between 2016 and 2019 have been included alongside publicly available information in the below narratives to appreciate four aspects of the city approach within SCM: